WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/block
 - the instruction (BLOCK t? instr*) is valid with the function type [] -> t? if:
-  - Under the context C with .LABELS prepended by [t?], the instruction sequence instr* is valid with the function type [] -> t?.
+  - Under the context C with .LABELS prepended by [t?], the instruction sequence instr* is valid with [] -> t?.

 Instr_ok/loop
 - the instruction (LOOP t? instr*) is valid with the function type [] -> t? if: